sourceduty/AI_Design_Contests/README.md

 A multinational corporation, with a vision of making a difference in consumer lives, seeks to create the future of our home experiences starting with its epicentre, the kitchen.
 In partnership with Desall, this design contest invites applications to transform the classic mixer grinder into an appliance of the future addressing deep consumer pains and solving them through cutting-edge technology and design, invoking a sense of pride and ownership.

+The "Appliance of the Future" contest starts on October 16, 2023, and ends on September 4, 2024.
+The announcement of the contest results will take place approximately by the end of November 2024.

 #
 > Alex: "*Sourceduty is a competitor in this contest with multiple designs.*"